ArunaBisht/Machine_Learning_Trading_Bot/README.md

    -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

    Results of using 2nd SVM model by changing the parameters like short window and long window, 'strategy predicted returns' are higher then 'actual returns'

+   What impact resulted from increasing or decreasing either or both of the SMA windows? - the predicted strategy returns are coming same as actual returns as seen from the cummulative graph plot.

   ![](snapshots/second_model_window_times.PNG)